-Prior to 2009, the Southeastern Wisconsin Regional Planning Commission worked cooperatively with the Wisconsin Geological and Natural History Survey (WGNHS) and the Wisconsin Department of Natural Resources (WDNR) on a regional groundwater resource inventory and analysis program.
+Prior to 2010, the Southeastern Wisconsin Regional Planning Commission worked cooperatively with the Wisconsin Geological and Natural History Survey (WGNHS) and the Wisconsin Department of Natural Resources (WDNR) on a regional groundwater resource inventory and analysis program.
 The primary purpose of this effort has been the development of hydrogeologic data that can be used to support the preparation of a regional groundwater modeling program and to provide information useful for land use and related planning efforts.
 The groundwater-related inventories developed under this effort are documented in SEWRPC Technical Report No. 37, Groundwater Resources of Southeastern Wisconsin, June 2002.
 In addition, a regional groundwater aquifer simulation model was developed during 2003 and 2004 to use as a planning tool to simulate the performance of the deep and shallow aquifers in the Region under various scenarios.
 The groundwater modeling program was prepared jointly by the Commission, the WGNHS, the U.S. Geological Survey (USGS), WDNR, and the University of Wisconsin -Milwaukee and was supported by the water utilities in Southeastern Wisconsin using groundwater as a source of supply.
 The groundwater model development is documented in SEWRPC Technical Report No. 41, A Regional Aquifer Model for Southeastern Wisconsin, June 2005.

 A Regional Water Supply Planning Program Prospectus was prepared which sets forth the need for and recommended the means by which a regional water supply planning program be established for the Southeastern Wisconsin Region.
 During 2004, funding arrangements were made with each of the seven counties to carry out the plan.
 The planning program was initiated in 2005.
-Prior to 2009, the Commission reconstituted the Regional Water Supply Planning Advisory Committee; agreements were formalized for consulting engineering, legal and hydrogeologic technical assistance; inventories of water supply facilities were completed; nine of the 12 planning report chapters were completed and reviewed by the advisory committee; and work was completed on the state of the art of water supply management technical report, on a water supply law technical report, and on a groundwater recharge technical report and supporting mapping.
+Prior to 2010, the Commission reconstituted the Regional Water Supply Planning Advisory Committee; agreements were formalized for consulting engineering, legal and hydrogeologic technical assistance; inventories of water supply facilities were completed; nine of the 12 planning report chapters were completed and reviewed by the advisory committee; nine public informational meetings on the regional water supply plan were held at three locations in Milwaukee County and one in each of the other counties in the Region; and work was completed on the state of the art of water supply management technical report, on a water supply law technical report, on a groundwater recharge technical report and supporting mapping, and on a shallow groundwater sustainability analysis report.

-During 2009, SEWRPC Technical Report No. 48, Shallow Groundwater Sustainability Analysis Demonstration for the Southeastern Wisconsin Region, which was prepared by the Wisconsin Geological and Natural History Survey, University of Wisconsin-Extension, was published.
-Also, a preliminary draft of SEWRPC Technical Report No. 46, Ground Water Budgets Indices and Their Use in Assessing Water Supply Plans for Southeastern Wisconsin, which was prepared by the University of Wisconsin-Milwaukee Department of Geosciences was completed.
+SEWRPC Technical Report No. 46, Ground Water Budgets Indices and Their Use in Assessing Water Supply Plans for Southeastern Wisconsin, which was prepared by the University of Wisconsin-Milwaukee Department of Geosciences was completed in 2010.